Future-House/edison-client-docs/docs/phoenix_guidelines.md

 - CAS numbers
 - IUPAC names

-Phoenix can handle multiple representations, but being explicit reduces ambiguity.
+Edison Molecules can handle multiple representations, but being explicit reduces ambiguity.
 A chemist familiar with your field should be able to unambiguously identify the molecule(s) from your query.

 | Insufficient queries | More detailed queries |
 |---------------------|----------------------|